Imran4424/SwiftProblemNSolution/readme.txt

 12.20.
 Write a program that read and display an array of strings with alphabetic order (with case sensitive)

-13. String.h

-13.1.
-Write a program that read a line of text and display it's length

-13.2.
-Write a program that read a line of text and display it in reverse order

-13.3.
-Write a program that read two lines of text and copy second line into first line 13.4.
-Write a program that read two lines of text and add second line with first line

-13.5.
-Write a program that read a line of text and display in lowercase 13.6.
-Write a program that read a line of text and display in uppercase

-13.7.
-Write a program that compares two strings
-13.8.
-Write a program that compares two strings without case sensitivity

-14. Function
+13. Function

-14.1.1.
-Write a function that reads two integers and display Addition 14.1.2.
-Write a function that reads two integers and returns Addition 14.1.3.
-Write a function that gets two integers and display Addition 14.1.4.
+13.1.1.
+Write a function that reads two integers and display Addition 13.1.2.
+Write a function that reads two integers and returns Addition 13.1.3.
+Write a function that gets two integers and display Addition 13.1.4.
 Write a function that gets two integers and returns Addition

-14.2.1.
-Write a function that reads two integers and display Substraction 14.2.2.
-Write a function that reads two integers and returns Substraction 14.2.3.
-Write a function that gets two integers and display Substraction 14.2.4.
+13.2.1.
+Write a function that reads two integers and display Substraction 13.2.2.
+Write a function that reads two integers and returns Substraction 13.2.3.
+Write a function that gets two integers and display Substraction 13.2.4.
 Write a function that gets two integers and returns Substraction

-14.3.1.
-Write a function that reads two integers and display Multiplication 14.3.2.
-Write a function that reads two integers and returns Multiplication 14.3.3.
-Write a function that gets two integers and display Multiplication 14.3.4.
+13.3.1.
+Write a function that reads two integers and display Multiplication 13.3.2.
+Write a function that reads two integers and returns Multiplication 13.3.3.
+Write a function that gets two integers and display Multiplication 13.3.4.
 Write a function that gets two integers and returns Multiplication

-14.4.1.
-Write a function that reads two integers and display Division 14.4.2.
-Write a function that reads two integers and returns Division 14.4.3.
-Write a function that gets two integers and display Division 14.4.4.
+13.4.1.
+Write a function that reads two integers and display Division 13.4.2.
+Write a function that reads two integers and returns Division 13.4.3.
+Write a function that gets two integers and display Division 13.4.4.
 Write a function that gets two integers and returns Division

-14.5.1.
-Write a function that reads two integers and display maximum 14.5.2.
-Write a function that reads two integers and returns maximum 14.5.3.
-Write a function that gets two integers and display maximum 14.5.4.
+13.5.1.
+Write a function that reads two integers and display maximum 13.5.2.
+Write a function that reads two integers and returns maximum 13.5.3.
+Write a function that gets two integers and display maximum 13.5.4.
 Write a function that gets two integers and returns maximum

-14.6.1.
-Write a function that reads two integers and display minimum 14.6.2.
-Write a function that reads two integers and returns minimum 14.6.3.
-Write a function that gets two integers and display minimum 14.6.4.
+13.6.1.
+Write a function that reads two integers and display minimum 13.6.2.
+Write a function that reads two integers and returns minimum 13.6.3.
+Write a function that gets two integers and display minimum 13.6.4.
 Write a function that gets two integers and returns minimum

 14.7.1.
 Write a function that reads three integers and display maximum 14.7.2.
 Write a function that reads three integers and returns maximum 14.7.3.
 Write a function that gets three integers and display maximum 14.7.4.
 Write a function that gets three integers and returns maximum

-14.8.1.
-Write a function that reads three integers and display minimum 14.8.2.
-Write a function that reads three integers and returns minimum 14.8.3.
-Write a function that gets three integers and display minimum 14.8.4.
+13.8.1.
+Write a function that reads three integers and display minimum 13.8.2.
+Write a function that reads three integers and returns minimum 13.8.3.
+Write a function that gets three integers and display minimum 13.8.4.
 Write a function that gets three integers and returns minimum

-14.9.1.
-Write a function that reads three integers and display median 14.9.2.
-Write a function that reads three integers and returns median 14.9.3.
-Write a function that gets three integers and display median 14.9.4.
+13.9.1.
+Write a function that reads three integers and display median 13.9.2.
+Write a function that reads three integers and returns median 13.9.3.
+Write a function that gets three integers and display median 13.9.4.
 Write a function that gets three integers and returns median

-14.10.
-Write a function that gets length and width of a rectangle and returns area 14.11.
+13.10.
+Write a function that gets length and width of a rectangle and returns area 13.11.
 Write a function that gets radius of a circle and returns area

-14.12.
-Write a function that gets any positive integer and returns it's factorial 14.13.
-Write a function that gets any positive integer and returns it's digital sum 14.14.
-Write a function that gets any positive integer and returns it's digital root 14.15.
+13.12.
+Write a function that gets any positive integer and returns it's factorial 13.13.
+Write a function that gets any positive integer and returns it's digital sum 13.14.
+Write a function that gets any positive integer and returns it's digital root 13.15.
 Write a function that gets any positive integer and returns it's reverse

-14.16.
+13.16.
 Write a function that gets any positive integer and determine it's prime or not

-14.17.
+13.17.
 Write a function that gets two positive integer(a,b) and returns a to the power b

-14.18.
-Write a function that gets two positive integer and returns nPr (Permutation) 14.19.
+13.18.
+Write a function that gets two positive integer and returns nPr (Permutation) 13.19.
 Write a function that gets two positive integer and returns nCr (Combination)

-14.20.
-Write a function that gets two positive integer and returns GCD (greatest common divisor) 14.21.
+13.20.
+Write a function that gets two positive integer and returns GCD (greatest common divisor) 13.21.
 Write a function that gets two positive integer and returns LCM (least common multiple)

-14.22.
-Write a function that gets an array and returns sum 14.23.
-Write a function that gets an array and returns average 14.24.
-Write a function that gets an array and returns maximum 14.25.
+13.22.
+Write a function that gets an array and returns sum 13.23.
+Write a function that gets an array and returns average 13.24.
+Write a function that gets an array and returns maximum 13.25.
 Write a function that gets an array and returns minimum

-14.26.
-Write a function that gets an array and adds 10 to each element 14.27.
-Write a function that gets an array and subtract 15 from each element 14.28.
+13.26.
+Write a function that gets an array and adds 10 to each element 13.27.
+Write a function that gets an array and subtract 15 from each element 13.28.
 Write a function that gets an array and product each element by 5

-14.29.
-Write a function that searches any number in an array 14.30.
-Write a function that sorts an array Ascending 14.31.
+13.29.
+Write a function that searches any number in an array 13.30.
+Write a function that sorts an array Ascending 13.31.
 Write a function that sorts an array Decending

-14.32.
-Write a program to check whether a number is even or odd using functions 14.33.
-Write a program to check whether a number is prime or not using functions 14.34.
-Write a program to check whether a number is palindrome or not using functions 14.35.
-Write a program to check whether a number is perfect or not using functions 14.36.
+13.32.
+Write a program to check whether a number is even or odd using functions 13.33.
+Write a program to check whether a number is prime or not using functions 13.34.
+Write a program to check whether a number is palindrome or not using functions 13.35.
+Write a program to check whether a number is perfect or not using functions 13.36.
 Write a program to check whether a number is strong or not using functions

-14.37.
+13.37.
 Write a program to find all prime numbers between a given interval using functions.
-14.38.
+13.38.
 Write a program to find all palindrome numbers between a given interval using functions.
-14.39.
+13.39.
 Write a program to find all perfect numbers between given a interval using functions.
-14.40.
+13.40.
 Write a program to find all strong numbers between given a interval using functions.

-14.41.
-Write a function that gets a string and returns it's length 14.42.
+13.41.
+Write a function that gets a string and returns it's length 13.42.
 Write a function that gets a string and reverse all characters

-14.43.
-Write a function that gets a string and convert it to uppercase 14.44.
-Write a function that gets a string and convert it to lowercase 14.45.
+13.43.
+Write a function that gets a string and convert it to uppercase 13.44.
+Write a function that gets a string and convert it to lowercase 13.45.
 Write a function that gets a string and copy to another string

-14.46.
-Write a function that gets two string and compares them 14.47.
+13.46.
+Write a function that gets two string and compares them 13.47.
 Write a function that gets two string and concatenates (adds) them

-15. Recursion
+14. Recursion

-15.1.
-Write a recursive function that gets any positive integer and returns it's factorial 15.2.
+14.1.
+Write a recursive function that gets any positive integer and returns it's factorial 14.2.
 Write a recursive function that returns nth Fibonacci number.

-15.3.
+14.3.
 Write a recursive function that prints 50 to 100.
-15.4.
+14.4.
 Write a recursive function that prints the Fibonacci series.
-15.5.
+14.5.
 Write a recursive function that prints 4 12 20 28 series up to 10.

-15.6.
+14.6.
 Write a recursive function to calculate the series: 1 + 3 + 5 + 7 + ... + n
-15.7.
+14.7.
 Write a recursive function to calculate the series: 1^2 + 2^2 + 3^2 + 4^2 + ... + n^2
-15.8.
+14.8.
 Write a recursive function to calculate the series: 1^1 + 2^2 + 3^3 + 4^4 + ... + n^n

-15.9.
+14.9.
 Write recursive functions to build the following pyramid

 		1
 		1 2
 		1 2 3

-15.10.
+14.10.
 Write recursive functions to build the following pyramid

 		1
 		2 2
 		3 3 3

-15.11.
+14.11.
 Write recursive functions to build the following pyramid

 		1
 		0 0